Skip main navigation

 Lacunae

-We are aware of the following translations of Gray's Elegy from the period covered by this first installment of the project (1751-1805) that have yet to be added in full-text.
+We are aware of the following translations of Gray's Elegy from the period covered by the first installment of the project (1751-1805) that have yet to be added in full-text.
 The reason why the translations have been omitted is given in each case.
 If you are able to help with any of these, e.g. by tracing a translation or aiding with transcription, or if you are aware of any other gaps, we would be pleased to acknowledge any contributions you make.
 We will indicate any translations we are working on to avoid duplication of labour.
 Thank you!

 1. French/Français